 Robyn Allen Goudge

 2000, Robyn commissioned Wellington harp maker, Keith Harrison, to make her a celtic harp.
-Under the stage name ‘Robyn the Harper’, she sings and plays a wide repertoire of music at various church and community events,
+Under the stage name ‘Robyn the Harper’, she sings and plays a wide repertoire of music at various church and community events, schools, rest homes,

 We are honoured to have Robyn take over the job of leading our choir.